clintjedwards/gofer/gofer/docs/src/ref/server_configuration/README.md

 You will first need to handle the problem of auth.
 Every request to Gofer must use an API key so Gofer can appropriately direct requests.

-More information about auth in general terms [can be found here.](./authentication.md)
+More information about auth in general terms [can be found here.](./authz_n.md)

-To create your root management token use the command: `gofer token bootstrap`
+To create your root/bootstrap token use the command: `gofer token bootstrap`

 <div class="box note">
   <div class="text">
   <strong>Note:</strong>

-  <p>The token returned is a management token and as such has access to all routes within Gofer.
+  <p>The token returned is a bootstrap token and as such has access to all routes within Gofer.
 It is advised that:</p>
     <ol>
       <li> You use this token only in admin situations and to generate other lesser permissioned tokens.</li>
       <li> Store this token somewhere safe. </li>